-- An association between the development of neutralising antibodies or blocking activity and loss of efficacy and serious and severe infections cannot be excluded. - The Specialist Prescriber should be consulted if serious or severe infections occur. - In patients with serious and severe infections, discontinuation of metreleptin should be considered by the Specialist Prescriber. - Abrupt discontinuation of Myalepta should be avoided due to the potential risk of acute pancreatitis.
+- An association between the development of neutralising antibodies or blocking activity and loss of efficacy and serious and severe infections cannot be excluded. - Abrupt discontinuation of Myalepta should be avoided due to the potential risk of acute pancreatitis. - Patients with a blocking activity against metreleptin and concurrent infections responded to standard of care treatment - The Specialist Prescriber should be consulted if serious or severe infections occur. - In patients with serious and severe infections, continuation of metreleptin should be at the discretion of the Specialist Prescriber. - In cases of severe or serious infection or significant loss of efficacy despite administration of Myalepta (as well as considering poor compliance), the Specialist Prescriber should consider testing patients for neutralising antibodies

 - In clinical trials (Studies NIH 991265/20010769 and FHA101), the rate of antidrug antibodies (ADAs) for generalised lipodystrophy and the partial lipodystrophy patients studied and with data available were 88% (65 out of 74 patients).
-A blocking activity of the reaction between metreleptin and a recombinant leptin receptor has been observed in vitro in the blood of the majority of an extended set of patients (98 out of 102 patients or 96%) but the impact on the efficacy of metreleptin could not be clearly established. - Serious and/or severe infections that were temporally associated with >80% blocking activity against metreleptin occurred in 5 generalised lipodystrophy patients.
-These events included 1 episode in 1 patient of serious and severe appendicitis, 2 episodes in patients - of serious and severe pneumonia, a single episode of serious and severe sepsis and non-serious severe gingivitis in 1 patient and 6 episodes of serious and severe sepsis or bacteraemia and 1 episode of nonserious severe ear infection in 1 patient.
-One serious and severe infection of appendicitis was temporally associated with blocking activity against metreleptin in a patient with partial lipodystrophy who was not in the subgroup of partial lipodystrophy patients.
-Though temporally associated, it is not possible to unequivocally confirm a direct relation to metreleptin treatment based on the currently available body of evidence.
-Lipodystrophy patients with a blocking activity against metreleptin and concurrent infections responded to standard of care treatment.1
+A blocking activity of the reaction between metreleptin and a recombinant leptin receptor has been observed in vitro in the blood of the majority of an extended set of patients (98 out of 102 patients or 96%).1 - Serious and/or severe infections that were temporally associated with >80% blocking activity against metreleptin occurred in 5 generalised lipodystrophy patients.
+These events included 1 episode in 1 patient of serious and severe appendicitis, 2 episodes in patients of serious and severe pneumonia, a single episode of serious and severe sepsis and non-serious severe gingivitis in 1 patient and 6 episodes of serious and severe sepsis or bacteraemia and 1 episode of non-serious severe ear infection in 1 patient. - One serious and severe infection of appendicitis was temporally associated with blocking activity against metreleptin in a patient with partial lipodystrophy who was not in the subgroup of partial lipodystrophy patients.